RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

-\item The third approach is termed as the \emph{Gaussian Area-based Heatmap and IoU cost Positive Sample (GAHIPS) assignment}.
+\item The third approach is termed as the \emph{Gaussian Area-based Heatmap and IoU cost Positive Sample (GAHIPS) assignment}, as shown in Fig. \ref{label assignment strategy figure}(e).
 In this method, we go beyond merely substituting the cost with the predicted heatmap value.
 Instead, we replace it with the sum of the predicted heatmap value and the IoU value between the predicted box and the ground-truth box.
 Therefore, the first step is to calculate the IoU score of predicted bounding box and ground-truth box.
+The decoded $\boldsymbol{P}^{box}_k$ derived from Eq. (\ref{model_predicting}) is utilized to compute the IoU scores $\boldsymbol{S}^{IoU}_k$ in relation to the ground-truth bounding boxes $\boldsymbol{\mathcal{G}}^{box}_k$:

-As depicted in Eq. (\ref{GAHIPS_computeIOU}), the decoded $\boldsymbol{P}^{box}_k$ that is derived from Eq. (\ref{model_predicting}) is utilized to compute the IoU scores $\boldsymbol{S}^{IoU}_k$ in relation to the ground-truth bounding boxes $\boldsymbol{\mathcal{G}}^{box}_k$.
-Following this, the sum of the predicted heatmap values and IoU scores, represented as $\boldsymbol{C}^a_k$, is employed as the new cost, as indicated in Eq. (\ref{GAHIPS_cost}).
+Following this, the sum of the predicted heatmap values and IoU scores, represented as $\boldsymbol{C}^a_k$, is employed as the new cost, as indicated in:

 The positive anchor point $a_k$ is then selected using Eq. (\ref{select_peak_anchor}), and the binary mask $\boldsymbol{\alpha}$ is also determined by Eq. (\ref{compute_alpha}).
 Lastly, same as aforementioned strategies, the final loss is still calculated using Eq. (\ref{loss_formulation}), which is a combination of Eq. (\ref{box_loss}) and Eq. (\ref{focal_loss}).